NCAR/PyCECT/README_pyCECT.rst

       Be sure to use a POP-ECT summary file:

-	   --sumfile /glade/u/tdd/asap/pop_verification/ens_sum/pop.40ens.openseas.nc
+	   --sumfile /glade/p/cisl/iowa/pop_verification/summary/pop.ens.summary.nc

       Directory path that contains the run(s) to be evaluated.

-	   --indir /glade/u/tdd/asap/pop_verification/testcases/
+	   --indir /glade/p/cisl/iowa/pop_verification/testcases/

       The above directory may contain many POP history files that following the standard CESM-POP naming convention.
-To specific with file or files you wish to test, you simply specifying the test case file prefix.
+To specific which file or files you wish to test, you simply specifying the test case file prefix (like a wildcard expansion).
 For  example, to compare against all months in year 3 from the input directory above:

             --input_glob cvtd100000.0.pop.h.0003

       To compare only against month 6 in year 3:

             --input_glob cvtd100000.0.pop.h.0003-06
+      (Note: if input_glob is not specified, all files in --indir will be compared)

      Be sure to specify the json file that includes the variables which will be run the test on:

             --jsonfile pop_ensemble.json